bettybowie/employeeTracker/README.md

 WHEN the user chooses to add an employee
 THEN the user is prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database

-WHEN the user chooses to update an employee role
+WHEN the user chooses to update an employee's manager THEN the user is prompted to select an employee to update ...

+WHEN the user chooses to view employees by manager THEN the user is prompted

+WHEN the user chooses to view employees by department THEN the user is prompted

+WHEN the user chooses to delete a department
+THEN the user is prompted to select

+WHEN the user chooses to delete a role
+THEN the user is prompted to select

+WHEN the user chooses to delete an employee
+THEN the user is prompted to select

+WHEN the user chooses to view the total utilized budget of a department THEN the user is prompted to select

+WHEN the user chooses to quit
-THEN the user is prompted to select an employee to update and their new role and this information is updated in the database
+THEN the user is prompted to select

 ## Visual